 Questions I have about my surgery

+water tone I have about my surgery

-How is the HVAD placed in my chest?
+How is the VAD placed in my chest?

 The surgery can take an entire day.
-Yo (an incision in the chest bone), and im will leave a scar on your chest.
-The sur machine to circulate blood to your bo plants the HVAD into your heart.
-This gery requires a heart and lung bypass
+Your surgeon performs a sternotomy (an incision in the chest bone), and implants the VAD into your heart.
+This will leave a scar on your chest.
+The surgery requires a heart and lung bypass machine to circulate blood to your body during the operation.

-After the surgery your heart and HVAI your body.
-D work together to send blood to
+After the surgery your heart and VAD work together to send blood to your body.

-My surgery took hours.
+My surgery tookhours.

-Things to know and how l am feeling after surgery.
+Things to know and how I am feeling after surgery.

-,